 - "markdown": Raw Markdown, no code fence wrappers.

-When <selected_text> is provided, use it as context for your response.
+When <selection> is provided, use it as context for your response.
+Preserve any formatting (bold, italic, links, etc.) present in the selection unless the task explicitly requires different formatting.

 return [